Labor Arbitrage Definition

 For example, in the United States, the number of manufacturing jobs has decreased while the importation of manufactured goods from other nations has increased (along with the United States’ trade deficit).
 These trends are now affecting the service sector as well.

-Labor, often skilled and educated, moves to a nation on a temporary or permanent basis.
+Labor, often skilled and educated, moves to a nation on a temporary (using work visas) or on a permanent basis.
 This move has the effect of increasing the supply of labor in that nation’s market.

 Impoverished labor moves towards the capital in prosperous nations.
 This move tends to increase the supply of labor relative to capital in the prosperous nations and potentially decreases wages, according to the laws of supply and demand (of and for labor).
 However, this decrease can be offset by job creation due to skilled immigrants, as discussed in the last section.